marbles-ai/ie/README.md

 The model file ares are too large to store directly on github.
 We use the [git-lfs extension](https://git-lfs.github.com/) to accommodate large files.
-After the you have installed the dependencies you will need to setup large file support as described below.
+After you have installed the dependencies you will need to setup large file support as described below.

 Install the git-lfs extension then run: